d4vinder/HP-Z620-Hackintosh-macOS-Catalina/README.md

 GPU:

 NOTE:
-AMD 5700 XT family is supported natively in 10.15.x there is no need to add additional kernel extentions.
+AMD 5700 XT family is supported natively in 10.15.x there is no need to add additional kernel extentions, although you may need to add 'agdpmod=pikera' to your boot flag if using WhateverGreen.kext
-For NVIDIA ensure you've moved the base WhateverGreen.kext from the 'Off' folder to the 'Others' folder under the KEXTS directory

 - Chipset Model:	Radeon RX 5700 XT
 - Bus:	PCIe